jasonjurotich/JJ-GAS/SET UP VIM.md

 :bd + enter to close the buffer (I have this mapped to df + enter)

 (I have this mapped to Shift B)
-** VERY IMPORTANT: to switch from the terminal to the file it is Ctrl W then w, but I have this mapped to Ctrl U.
+** To switch from the terminal to the file it is Ctrl W then w, but I have this mapped to Ctrl U.
 ** You use the mapped Ctrl H to go back to the terminal.

 v = select lines